wloving77/networks-project/testing/packet_counting_p4/README.md

 4. Run `register_read latency_register` in the `thrift` terminal

-5. Everytime you rerun the comman in **4** you should see more latency values in nanoseconds.
+5. Everytime you rerun the command in **4** you should see more latency values in nanoseconds.